-Four Pillars Gin
+Four Pillars Gin Distillery

-Matt Jones, Stuart Gregor and Cameron Mackenzie founded the brand in 2013 to help people drink better, not more.
-They wanted to elevate the craft of distilling gin, and give it an Australian character free from kitsch.
+At Four Pillars Gin Distillery, the four pillars of excellence are ingredients, stills, water and people.
+Matt Jones, Stuart Gregor and Cameron Mackenzie founded the award-winning and internationally acclaimed brand in 2013, with the goal of helping people drink better, not more.
+They wanted to elevate the craft of distilling gin and give it an Australian character free of kitsch.

 They’ve achieved that and more with this Healesville distillery, which has been a hit ever since it opened to the public in 2015, drawing droves of gin lovers to the Yarra Valley.
 Today, it includes a distillery, cellar door, and an adjacent space with a very green gin garden, a dramatic copper bar, a glowing gin shop, multiple events spaces and more.
 The huge gin hub is capable of churning out more than a million bottles of gin a year (and earned the title of the first certified carbon-neutral gin distillery in Australia).

 Your visit begins through the calming entrance courtyard, which is bisected by a Wonka-in-miniature moat of spent cooling liquid from the stills, which has a chai-like aroma.
 Turn right to find the original Wilma’s Stillhouse bar.
 Turn left and you’ll be in Beth’s Bar, named for one of the gin stills.
 The Breathe Architecture-designed space combines Australian hardwood, upcycled concrete and bricks, and burnished copper.
 It’s spacious with banquettes, bar seating and a huge porthole to the packaging line below.